Search

 Although it will give you no pleasure – well, ‘little’ pleasure – you are correct in all your observations.

-Governments become the tools of the bureaucracies which run them.
+Governments become the tools of the bureaucracies that run them.
 It doesn’t matter what type of Government, from the monarchy under which you lived, to the right wing horror of fascists that called themselves socialists, to the inept socialism pretending to be ‘for the people’.
 All three governments held their sway over the city where you spent your life.
 All three oppressed the people they ruled.
 All three looked after themselves first.

 Writers are either writers or they aren’t.
 The urge to write encircles one like a snake around its prey.
 Feed it and it won’t quite squeeze you to death.
 You can not ignore it – even at your peril.
 It is with you every hour of every day, ever inquisitive and (sadly) always looking for something better.
 You have thrown up your hands to ward off the snake.
 Sometimes – some few times – it loosens its grip.